V Shred

 Beyond pricing, V Shred drew complaints for its subscription billing practices.
 Customers reported being enrolled in recurring charges without clear consent, often after what they believed was a one-time purchase.
 Cancelling these subscriptions was deliberately burdensome, requiring phone calls during limited business hours rather than allowing simple online cancellation.
 The combination of unclear enrollment and difficult cancellation created a revenue stream from customers who were paying for products and services they no longer wanted or used.

 Fitness professionals also raised concerns about the substance of V Shred's content.
-Multiple trainers accused the company of plagiarizing workout programs and nutritional advice, repackaging freely available information as proprietary methods.
-The body type science that formed the basis of V Shred's marketing pitch was criticized by exercise scientists as oversimplified and not supported by the research base.
-For customers who signed up expecting a personalized, science-based approach, the gap between the marketing promise and the delivered product was significant.
-V Shred's story was less about a single dramatic scandal and more about a business model built on a foundation of small deceptions that collectively extracted significant money from consumers who trusted the brand.
+Multiple trainers accused the company of presenting widely available workout and nutritional advice as proprietary methods.
+The body type classifications that formed the basis of V Shred's marketing pitch were criticized by exercise scientists as oversimplified and not supported by the current research base.
+V Shred disputed these characterizations and maintained that its programs delivered genuine value to customers.
+The class action suit and FTC complaints remained unresolved as of the time of this writing.